gekkoe/sorted/README.md

   - http-kit - A commonly used HTTP client/server.
   - clojure.test - Standard testing library.
   - clojure.spec - A data specification library that I'd like to explore more here.
-  - test.check - Listed in the [Clojure.org Spec Page](https://clojure.org/about/spec)
+  - test.check - Listed in the [clojure.org spec page](https://clojure.org/about/spec)
 as a generative test library that uses clojure.spec to create better test coverage.
   - cheshire - A JSON library in common use that is generally more performant than data.json.